 Ideal use: Mountaineering, climbing, and other excursions.

 Weather reports: NOAA weather alerts are supported to find cover in time.

 7. Uniden MHS75 Submersible

 Water-ready all the time.
-Lightweight and durable, the Uniden Submersible is a great two-way radio unit.
+Lightweight and durable, the Uniden Submersible is a great two-way radio.
 Speaker loudness is less than what we’d like.
-Also, background noise is a problem.
+Also, external noise is a problem.